A datasheet is always part of a control program, and it can be used by one or more controls within the control program.

 After creating the datasheet, the datasheet must be sent within a control.
 For this purpose, a new control is created in the control program to which the datasheet is assigned.

 Tip!
-The datasheet can be also added to an existing control in the control program.
+The datasheet can also be added to an existing control in the control program.

 Figure 6: Control designer.